liberation/django-swallow/doc/source/index.rst

   git clone https://github.com/liberation/django-swallow.git

-Don't forget to have a look at the `Walkthrough Tutorial`_.
+Don't forget to have a look at the walkthrough tutorial.

 Project configuration
 ---------------------